NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 Mission Parameters
 ------------------

-Mission parameters provide mission-speficic information such as the mission name, accronym, observers, and targets.
+Mission parameters provide mission-specific information such as the mission name, accronym, observers, and targets.
 The table below provides a summary of the parameters: